llm-vscode

 - you can trigger suggestions with

-by default, which corresponds to theeditor.action.inlineSuggest.trigger
+Cmd+shift+lby default, which corresponds to theeditor.action.inlineSuggest.triggercommand -

 code attribution is set to

-by default, which corresponds to thellm.attribution
+Cmd+shift+aby default, which corresponds to thellm.attributioncommand

 By default, llm-ls is bundled with the extension.
-When developing locally or if you built your own binary because your platform is not supported, you can set the llm.lsp.binaryPath
+When developing locally or if you built your own binary because your platform is not supported, you can set the llm.lsp.binaryPath setting to the path of the binary.

-llm-ls uses tokenizers to make sure the prompt fits the context_window
+llm-ls uses tokenizers to make sure the prompt fits the context_window.

 To configure it, you have a few options: